Skip to content

 Important: Additional Restrictions May Apply in Chesterfield

-Chesterfield has conservation areas.
+Chesterfield has 12 conservation areas.
+These include Abercrombie Street, Barrow Hill, Brimington, Chatsworth Road, Chesterfield Town Centre, Church Close.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Chesterfield has Article 4 directions in force.
 Article 4 directions remove specific permitted development rights in defined areas.
 If your property is covered by an Article 4 direction, you may need planning permission for work that would normally be permitted.
 Contact Chesterfield planning department to check whether an Article 4 direction applies to your property.